A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Discussion and Future Work

-Beginning with models of beta ER, gamma-ray ER, and the NR light and charge yields, along with resolution modeling, a coherent picture was built up inside of the NEST framework, which enabled a good agreement with data.
-NEST was also shown to have features from multiple first-principles approaches such as the box and Birks models.
-Because light and charge become digitized S1 and S2 pulse areas, comparison of NEST to data on means and widths in S2 vs.~S1 was performed, launching a leakage study using detector observables, with LUX's Run03 at 180~V/cm~as the example detector.
-LUX also had a very typical S1 photon detection efficiency, $g_1$ = 0.117~phd/photon.
+Beginning with our models of beta ER, gamma-ray ER, and the NR light and charge yields, along with resolution modeling, a coherent picture was built up inside of the NEST framework, which enables a good agreement with data.
+NEST was also shown to have features from multiple first-principles approaches, such as the box and Birks models.
+NEST already works for LAr~\cite{instruments5010013} using the same formulae as LXe but unique parameter values.
+However, it still works best only for point-like interactions, like those in dark matter experiments like DarkSide, not tracks, as will be observed by DUNE.
+The list of NEST collaborators includes TESSERACT~\cite{Biekert_2022} members, so addition of liquid helium (LHe) to NEST is planned.

-ER backgrounds in the NR regime in S2 vs.~S1 were studied as raw leakage or the leakage extrapolated from Gaussian or skew-Gaussian fitting.
-The analytical functions are effective for extrapolation in low-statistic calibrations, but neither option is error-free, with Gaussians tending to overestimate leakage and skew-Gaussians underestimating it.
-The former scenario may be conservative for projecting detector performance, but can lead to artificially-low WIMP limits by an overestimation of expected background in a PLR.
-The latter (skewed) seems closer to true leakage.
-As S1 increases, all leakage calculation methods exhibit an increase then plateau, followed by a rapid decline as S1 goes to $\infty$ with increasing $E$s.

-Different units for S1 were also probed, starting from quantifying basic pulse area in photoelectrons but then switching to phd, a unit pioneered by ZEPLIN and LUX, followed by spike units.
-Pulse areas in phd are lower compared to areas in phe, caused by a stats-based compensation for the 2-phe effect, where 1 incoming (VUV) photon can produce multiple phe.
-Digital counting of individual photons (called spike counting) is a further improvement, reducing leakage by reducing the ER width $\sigma_{ER}$.

-While no significant difference was found between leakages from log(S2/S1) and log(S2), now the more common y axis, the latter has more skewness.
-This can lead to a general overestimate of leakage if skew fits are not done, depending on the S1 and the detector conditions.
-Skew-Gaussian fits perform well in NEST due to its underlying skew-recombination model adding skew to a binomial (or Gaussian, for high statistics) recombination model for $N_{e-}$.
-S2 and $E$ were both worse than S1 as an x axis for leakage calculation.

-The $E$ spectra have major impacts on ER leakage as well as NR acceptance, and higher-mass WIMPs will produce higher-$E$ spectra.
-A softer $E$ spectrum leads to significantly less leakage: $^8$B ($\nu$) NR and low-mass WIMPs are farther from an ER band.
-To lower leakage further, NR acceptance can be reduced to find the optimum balance between acceptance of signal (NR), and the acceptance of background (ER).

-The largest leakage, or lowest discrimination, occurred within the first LXe TPC experiment with world-leading dark-matter-search results (XENON10) primarily due to its high drift (liquid) field.
-Higher $g_1$ and $g_2$, the S1 and S2 gains, with higher extraction efficiency (via a higher GXe field) can improve leakage.
-A~higher liquid drift field does not monotonically lower the leakage.
-The best drift field for reducing leakage down to 5 parts in $10^4$ seems to be $\approx$ 300~V/cm, but lower drift field (50-80~V/cm) may at least permit $<$~5 in $10^3$ if coupled to S1-based PSD.

-0.0005 is not directly measured close to 300~V/cm and would require a higher $g_1$ at least, but such a low leakage is plausible: